-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Thursday, September 28, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Thursday, September 28, 2017.

 Opening a family business is something that can be fun; however, you need to make sure that you cover your bases for the operations of the business.
 Having an operating agreement might not be something that you think you need, but it is a good idea for all family businesses.

 An operating agreement is necessary in these cases because it can help to keep the focus of the business constant as the business goes through normal cycles of ups and downs.
 It also outlines a host of other points that are very important.

 Since the business is family owned, you need to include succession plans and similar points in the agreement.
 This lets other family members know without a doubt what will happen if someone with a stake in the business chooses to walk away or passes away.
 It can take some of the uncertainty out of the business.